EightCap group includes 2 related companies.

 |2 Energy Spot CFDs||Based on Crude Oil (WTI, Brent).|

 In general, Australia is a strong jurisdiction for forex brokers.
 All brokerage companies regulated there can generally be relied upon, and in the rare event that something goes wrong, a complaint can easily be filed with the very reputable ASIC.
+Unfortunately, the same cannot necessarily be said about Vanuatu, where only very weak regulations are in place for forex brokers and other financial services companies.
+However, being regulated in an offshore jurisdiction in addition to Australia also means that EightCap can offer better trading conditions, such as leverage up to 1:500, to its non-Australian clients.

 In terms of trading platforms, EightCap has chosen the traditional path of keeping their clients on the classic MetaTrader 4 or 5 (MT4/MT5).
 Although offering a proprietary platform may be more exciting to some traders, sticking to the basics certainly ensures a smooth transition from other brokers.
 In addition, this also ensures access to the vast library of automated trading strategies known as Expert Advisors that are available on both the MT4 and MT5.